markrebec/trailguide/README.md

 #### Custom Classes

 You can also take it a step further and define your own custom experiment classes, inheriting from `TrailGuide::Experiment`.
 This allows you to add or override all sorts of additional behavior on top of all the standard configuration provided by the DSL.
-In fact, the YAML and ruby DSL configs both use this to parse experiments into anonmymous classes extending `TrailGuide::Experiment`.
+In fact, the YAML and ruby DSL configs both use this to parse experiments into anonmymous classes inheriting from `TrailGuide::Experiment`.

-You can put these classes anywhere rails will autoload them (or require them yourself), but I recommend `app/experiments/**/*.rb`:
+You can put these classes anywhere rails will autoload them (i.e. `app/whatever`), or you can put them somewhere like `lib/experiments` and require them yourself, but TrailGuide will also attempt to load them for you based on your path configurations, which by default looks in `app/experiments/**/*.rb`:

 ```ruby
 # app/experiments/my_complex_experiment.rb